Skip to main content

 • Serialization for all supported types.

-• Deserialization for almost all supported types (see limitations section).
+• Deserialization for almost all supported types (see the Limitations section).

 • Length bounds - foo = bytes .size (0..32)